FredHutch/pgMAP_pipeline/README.md

 * move idemp install from my home directory => berger_a fast directory

 * figure out how to copy files even if I am gitignoring them (so they can be shared/modified by others)

+* add new sample files to git tracking

+* figure out config thing: https://gist.github.com/canton7/1423106

+* add step to create log folders at the beginning of the pipeline?
+Or track them from git?

+* save root dir as yaml variable then concat within python

+* copy test_snakemake fastqs to folder and change directory for that command